creepycheese/creepycheese.github.io/_posts/2018-04-03-utilizing-fix-protocol-with-quickfixj-and-jruby.md

 ```

 ### Handling response
-To handle response we simply define our callbacks provided by QuickfixJ framework in our `Application` class.
+To handle the response we simply define our callbacks provided by the QuickfixJ framework in our `Application` class.
 Callbacks depend on type of message you want to handle.
 You can find more detailed example with full application class above.
 Most of messages are handled in `from_app` callback.
 We just sent `Market data Request` so we want to handle market data snapshot.
 For this I do:
 ```ruby
 # app/application.rb
 # inside class Application